ton-dev-dao/TVM-Solidity-Compiler/API.md

 #### Decoding state variables

-You can decode state variables using ever-cli.
-See `ever-cli decode account --help`.
+You can decode state variables using ton-dev-cli.
+See `ton-dev-cli decode account --help`.

 See also: [abi.decodeData()](#abidecodedata).